"Roy Johnstone has the heart of a poet, the spirit of an adventurer and plays like the Devil." Atlantic Gig Magazine

 "One of the Island's most accomplished fiddlers " Doug Gallant, the Guardian

-In 2018 Roy spent three weeks touring Bretagne , France where he was researching Bretagne music and dance.
+On his last tour Roy spent three weeks touring Bretagne , France where he was researching Bretagne music and dance.
 This trip combined with two trips each to Ireland, Scotland and Cuba have been part of his ongoing exploration of the music of the Celtic diaspora.
+He was one of the featured instuctors and perfomers at Fiddlehell and he hosts a regular Irish session every Sunday at the Old Triangle Alehouse in Charlottetown.

 Roy has received accolades for both his music compositions and his studio production.
 His music has been featured in award winning NFB and independent film productions and he has been invited to perform with many of the region's most noted artists such as J.P.
 Cormier, Laura Smith, Lennie Gallant and jazz pianist Doug Riley.
 The Highland Council of Scotland commissioned Roy to write music to commemorate the 200th anniversary of Scottish settlers coming to Prince Edward Island.
 This music is featured in a new international recording entitled An-t Eilean, the Island.
 He recently was awarded a grant to create a new work which will be performed with the PEI symphony as part of their 2014-2015 season.